• Skip to primary navigation

 4. Add in new physicians as they join, with consistent information.

 Along with the previous point, make sure you are regularly updating to add new physicians to your physician finder data.
-The more options you add to your results (in the form of new physicians), the greater your chances of connecting patients with those physicians.
-When your company gains a new physician as a customer, they should have the opportunity to be added to the physician finder because at the end of the day, you are trying to connect patients to the right doctor.
+The more physicians you add to your results, the greater your chances of connecting patients with those physicians.
+When your company gains a new physician as a customer, they should have the opportunity to be added to the physician finder.
+At the end of the day, you are trying to connect patients to the right doctor.

 However, when you do add new physicians, make sure that you collect all of the necessary details to create a complete profile that is consistent with your other physician profiles.
 If you can’t fill out all of the information, that profile likely won’t be of any use to a patient.